-Note June 2020 \$ June 2019 \$
+June 2021 \$ June 2020 \$

 5 Income from continuing operations

-Revenue from gold sales 1 227,412 328,099
+Reve nue from gold sales 1 - 227,412

-Interest received 33 103
+Inter est received 2 33

-Government grants 10,000 -
+Gove ernment grants 10,000 10,000

-Other income 2 321,804 -
+Othe r income2 - 321,804

 - 1 Sale of gold is recognised at the point of sale, which is where the customer has taken delivery of the goods, the risks and rewards are transferred to the customer and there is a valid sales contract.
 Amounts disclosed as revenue are net of sales returns and trade discounts.
-Anomaly Ltd in Papua New Guinea, a fully owned subsidiary of Crater Gold, sold 110 oz. of gold to one customer during the financial year (2019: 205 oz.).
-The sale was a composite of low and high grade gold material produced from the HGZ Gold mine. - 2 Previously recognised penalties equivalent to AUD\$321,810 payable on outstanding amounts owing to the Papua New Guinean Internal Revenue Commission ("IRC") were written off by the IRC as not payable and thus has been recognised as income. - 6 Expenses
+Anomaly Ltd in Papua New Guinea, a fully owned subsidiary of Crater Gold, sold 110 oz. of gold to one customer during the prior financial year.
+The sale was a composite of low and high grade gold material produced from the HGZ Gold mine.
+There were no gold sales for this financial year. - 2 In the prior year, previously recognised penalties equivalent to A\$321,810 payable on outstanding amounts owing to the Papua New Guinean Internal Revenue Commission ("IRC") were written off by the IRC as not payable and thus has been recognised as income.

+6 Expenses